 Thanks for joining us at Club Thrifty!
-After your done reading our sweet post, be sure to check out Holly’s staff post today at Get Rich Slowly.
+After you’re done reading our sweet post, be sure to check out Holly’s staff post today at Get Rich Slowly.

 Welcome back to Club Thrifty!
 Many of you may have noticed that we have some new digs here.
 We figured that there was no better way to celebrate our redesign than by interviewing the one and only J.D.
 Roth.